dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/using_statuses.md

 All projects need to have at least one status that serves as the default.
 Feel free to rename your default status to whatever you would like.

 ### What's the difference between statuses and labels?
 Responses can have multiple labels, but they can only have one status.
-For example, a response's _status_ could be either &ldquo;Open&rdquo; or &ldquo;Closed&rdquo;, but it could be _labeled_ as both &ldquo;Interesting&rdquo; and &ldquo;Practical&rdquo;.
+For example, a response's _status_ could be either &ldquo;Open&rdquo; or &ldquo;Closed,&rdquo; but it could be _labeled_ as both &ldquo;Interesting&rdquo; and &ldquo;Practical.&rdquo;